kimruddock/pawelgrzybek.github.io/_drafts/2016-04-18-native-css-mixins-with-apply-rule.md

 ---
 title: Native CSS mixins with @apply rule
-excerpt: I am very excited about recently added features to CSS.
-We discussed custom properties and now it is a time to talk about native mixins with @apply rule.
+excerpt: I am very excited about a recently added CSS features.
+Previously we discussed custom properties, now it's a time to talk about native mixins using the @apply rule.
 photo: 2016-04-18.jpg
 ---

 I am very excited about recent evolution of CSS.
-Flexbox was a buzz word some time ago, today it is well supported and widely adopted part of spec.
-Few months back I published an [intro to CSS grid layout module](https://pawelgrzybek.com/lets-get-into-the-basics-of-css-grid-layout-model/) that is another approaching thing that will extremely change the way how we build our projects.
-Enormous popularity of preprocessors like Sass or LESS definitely influenced spec authors to carry variables to the language as a CSS Custom Properties.
+Flexbox was a buzzword some time ago, today it is a part of a spec that is well supported and widely adopted.
+Few months back I published an [intro to CSS grid layout module](https://pawelgrzybek.com/lets-get-into-the-basics-of-css-grid-layout-model/) that is another approaching feature that will dramatically change the way we build our projects.
+The enormous popularity of preprocessors like Sass or LESS undoubtedly influenced spec authors to bring variables to the language as a CSS Custom Properties.
 I recently published a [post](https://pawelgrzybek.com/css-custom-properties-explained/) that explains everything that you need to know about this powerful feature.
-Another think that developers and designers love in preprocessors are mixins.
-Good news my friend - [CSS @apply Rule](https://tabatkins.github.io/specs/css-apply-rule/) is just behind the corner.
+Another aspect of preprocessors that developers and designers love are mixins.
+Well the good news keeps coming my friend - [CSS @apply Rule](https://tabatkins.github.io/specs/css-apply-rule/) is just around the corner.
 Let's embrace a native CSS mixins together.

 > This specification defines the @apply rule, which allows an author to store a set of properties in a named variable, then reference them in other style rules.

-Before we begin with some code snippets and examples I need to inform you that for the time of writing this article [the only implementation](https://www.chromestatus.com/feature/5753701012602880) is in Google Chrome Canary with "Experimental Web Platform features" flag enabled.
+Before we begin with some code snippets and examples I need to inform you that at the time of writing this article [the only implementation](https://www.chromestatus.com/feature/5753701012602880) is in Google Chrome Canary with "Experimental Web Platform features" flag enabled.

 ![Enable Experimental Web Platform Featured Flag in Google Chrome](/photos/2016-04-18-1.jpg)

 ## Syntax

-If you familiar with syntax of CSS custom properties you won't struggle to memorize this one.
-Just wrap set of properties with curly braces like that...
+If you are familiar with the syntax of CSS custom properties you won't struggle to memorize this one.
+Just wrap a set of properties with curly braces like that...

 ```scss
 :root {